If you’re tired of watching the latest streaming hits, why not take a dive back into the best military movies of the 1990s this weekend?

 While this movie is science fiction, Russell’s character (who is eventually named Todd) offers a caricature of real issues faced by veterans that sometimes have trouble re-integrating into the community they fought for.
 Russell’s Todd sees his self-worth as a measure of his ability to fight, and that’s something a lot of us that spent time in boots can relate to, even if only at the surface level.
 This movie truly shines a light on the humanity hidden behind Todd’s disciplined exterior, and in doing so, reminds us all that the men and women we send to war are real people, with real feelings.

 3. A Few Good Men

-Not everybody in the military is a door kicker, and “A Few Good Men” is still one of the best military movies of the decade without ever needing to fire a shot in anger.
+Not everybody in the military is a door kicker, and “A Few Good Men” is still one of the best military movies of the 1990s without ever needing to fire a shot in anger.
 The film follows Tom Cruise’s Lt.
-Daniel Alastair Kaffee as he investigates and prosecutes a Marine commander (played by Jack Nicholson) over the death a Marine under his charge.
+Daniel Alastair Kaffee as he investigates and prosecutes a Marine commander (played by Jack Nicholson) over the death of a Marine under his charge.
 As the movie unfolds, Nicholson’s Colonel Jessup eventually incriminates himself on the stand amid delivering one of the most memorable speeches in cinema history.
-Lines like, “you can’t handle the truth,” remain a part of our cultural lexicon to this very day for good reason.
+Lines like, “You can’t handle the truth” remain a part of our cultural lexicon to this very day for good reason.